 2:00 pm: Back to my desk (or the sofa, depending on my mood) to work on an interface prototype for our iOS app.
 Armed with Sketch, Flinto and a good YouTube playlist, I’m down for 1.5 hours of pure concentration.

 3:00 pm: …followed by a quick table football session.

 3:15 pm: Time for some information architecture work.
 I use card sorting to help define the structure of a new feature we’re launching.
 Thankfully, our students are really reactive, so I’ve got lots of insights to help me.

 5:00 pm: I have a call with a former student who is now using a different platform to help figure out what’s working and what isn’t.
 Feedback isn’t always easy to take, but it helps no end in improving our UX.
 From here, I can start working on composing personas to help guide our future projects.

 6:40 pm: Back on the train and it’s time to catch up on Slack conversations and emails from the day plus a quick episode of ‘The Walking Dead’ before the journey ends and I head home to my couch.

 Sound tempting to you?
-Dive deeper into what kind of projects you could be working on as a UX designer by taking a look at our upcoming bachelor-level program.
+Dive deeper into what kind of projects you could be working on as a UX designer by taking a look at our upcoming master-level program.
 Starting salaries are at $40,000 in the U.S. and with almost every company in need of UX designer, you could be onto something by choosing to study with us.